Selles-sur-Cher

 Selles-sur-Cher (/fr/, lit.
-'Selles on Cher') is a commune in the French department of Loir-et-Cher, administrative region of Centre-Val de Loire, France.
+'Selles-on-Cher') is a commune in the Loir-et-Cher department, Centre-Val de Loire region, France.

 The name of the commune is known internationally for its goat cheese, Selles-sur-Cher, which was first made in the village in the 19th century.

 Name

 The commune was formerly known as Cellule, then Celle-Saint-Eusice, also spelled Selles-Saint-Eusice (/fr/), Selles-Notre-Dame, Selles-en-Berry (/fr/), before changing to Selles-sur-Cher.